brixt0n/NightFall/README.md

  - Use Visual Studio 2019
  - Start VS2019 Developer PowerShell
  - `cd dgamexwrapper`
- - `build_deps.bat all` to build dependencies, you can also build specific dependencies: `build_deps.bat wolfssl curl libcurl`
+ - `build_deps.ps1 all` to build dependencies, you can also build specific dependencies: `build_deps.bat wolfssl curl libcurl` . run `build_deps.ps1` to see a list of dependencies
  - Build NightFall using `dgamexwrapper.sln` (use any configuration other than Debug)